SomeDatabase/Generators/Names/README.md

 Unlike some of my other generators in here, I took CSV files with names and built the data files from those.
 I wrote a Python tool to do that.
 The original CSV files came from the [US Social Security Administration](https://www.ssa.gov/oact/babynames/limits.html) for first names and the [US Census Bureau](https://www.census.gov/topics/population/genealogy/data/2010_surnames.html) for the last names.

-The Name Generator Perl script generates a mix of male and female names.
+NameParser.py: Cleans up the data files linked above for use with the generators. names.pl: Generates a mix of first and last names. girls.pl: Generates exclusively female names